Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Methods

 \section{Methods}

-The geometries of the studied complexes were taken from the S22 set~\cite{Jurecka2006}, except for the hydrogen fluoride dimer~\cite{Rezac2013} and benzene/H$_2$~\cite{Rubes2009}.
+The geometries of the studied complexes were taken from the sets S22~\cite{Jurecka2006} and A24~\cite{Rezac2013}, except for the benzene/H$_2$~\cite{Rubes2009} complex.
 ECPs with the corresponding basis sets developed by Burkatzki et al.~\cite{Burkatzki2007} were used throughout the work, with the exception of the H where a more recent version was used~\cite{ClaudiaPC}.
-Augmentation functions were taken from the corresponding Dunning bases~\cite{Dunning1989}.
+The augmentation functions were taken from the corresponding Dunning bases~\cite{Dunning1989}.
 Single-determinant Slater-Jastrow~\cite{Jastrow1955} trial wave functions were constructed using B3LYP or HF orbitals from {\tt GAMESS}~\cite{gamess}.
-The Schmidt-Moskowitz~\cite{Moskowitz1992} homogeneous and isotropic Jastrow factor~\cite{Jastrow1955}, including either the electron-electron and electron-nucleus terms (2tJ), or 2tJ with electron-electron-nucleus terms in addition (3tJ), was expanded in a fixed basis set of polynomial Pad\'{e} functions~\cite{Bajdich2009rev}.
+The used Schmidt-Moskowitz~\cite{Moskowitz1992} homogeneous and isotropic Jastrow factors~\cite{Jastrow1955}, including either the electron-electron and electron-nucleus terms (2tJ), or 2tJ with electron-electron-nucleus terms in addition (3tJ), were expanded in a fixed basis set of polynomial Pad\'{e} functions~\cite{Bajdich2009rev}.
 The parameters of the positive definite Jastrow factor were optimised by the Hessian driven VMC optimisation of at least 10x10 iterations (i.e. a full VMC energy calculation after each 10 optimisation steps on a fixed walker population), using the variance optimisation~\cite{Drummond2005} or a linear combination~\cite{Umrigar2005} of energy (95\%) and variance (5\%) as a cost function.
 The optimised trial wave functions were subsequently used in the production FN-DMC runs performed with a time step of 0.01/0.005~a.u. within the locality approximation~\cite{Mitas1991,Foulkes2001rev} (LA, for testing purposes) or using the \mbox{T-moves} scheme~\cite{Casula2006} for the treatment of ECPs beyond LA.
 The target walker populations ranged from 5k (for small systems) up to about 20k (for the largest system).
 All QMC calculations were performed using the code {\tt QWalk}~\cite{qwalk}.

 The reference interaction energy for the benzene/H$_2$ complex was estimated by the basis set superposition error corrected standard CBS extrapolation technique~\cite{Jurecka2006} from \mbox{HF/aug-cc-pV5Z}, \mbox{MP2/aug-cc-pVQZ/aug-cc-pV5Z} and \mbox{CCSD(T)/aug-cc-pVQZ} results.